seancdavis/sapwood-classic/notes/specs/api/auth.md

 > With these commands, it's best if you give each of your team members a unique
 > key/secret.
 That way you can get rid of just one pair if you need to remove
 > that person's access.

+When you set up a Topkit Developer instance, the CLI tool will ask you for you API key.